Muneebmcs/Jenkinsfile/Readme.md

 ### Project Overview

 SafetyAIgent is an AI-powered safety compliance checker for construction sites.
-It analyzes uploaded images to detect safety violations such as missing personal protective equipment (PPE), unsafe equipment usage, and hazardous site conditions.

 ### Key Requirements & Achievements